Britney Spears charged with driving under the influence of alcohol and drugs - Boston News, Weather, Sports | WHDH 7News

 Spears’ arraignment is set for Monday.
 Because it is a misdemeanor charge, she will not be required to appear in court, prosecutors said.

+The offer is common especially for defendants who have independently shown motivation to address their problems and seek treatment, the district attorney’s office said.

+The singer has a home in Ventura County just outside the Los Angeles County line.
+Her arraignment will be held in the city of Ventura, a seaside community of about 110,000 people about 70 miles (113 kilometers) northwest of downtown LA.

-The onetime teen pop phenomenon and “Mickey Mouse Club” alum became a defining superstar of the 1990s and 2000s with hits like “Toxic,” “Gimme More” and “I’m a Slave 4 U.” Most of her albums have been certified platinum, according to the Recording Industry Association of America, with two diamond titles: 1999’s “… Baby One More Time” and 2000’s “Oops! … I Did It Again.”
+The onetime teen pop phenomenon and “Mickey Mouse Club” alum became a defining superstar of the 1990s and 2000s with hits like “Toxic,” “Gimme More” and “I’m a Slave 4 U.” Most of Spears’ albums have been certified platinum, according to the Recording Industry Association of America, with two diamond titles: 1999’s “ … Baby One More Time” and 2000’s “Oops! … I Did It Again.”

-Spears became a focus of tabloids in the early 2000s, and a source of public scrutiny, as she battled mental illness and paparazzi documented the details of her private life.
+Spears became a tabloid focus in the early 2000s, and a source of public scrutiny, as she battled mental illness and paparazzi documented the details of her private life.

 In 2008, Spears was placed under a court-ordered conservatorship, run primarily by her father and his lawyers, that would control her personal and financial decisions for well over a decade.
 It was dissolved in 2021.